 Conferences.
 Yawn.
 The very word may as well translate as big, brutal and, most of all, boring.
 Hundreds of people sitting in enforced silence, staring at someone in a suit.
 In front of the only thing even more boring than someone in a suit.
-A PowerPoint presentation!
+A PowerPoint presentation.

-Oh, and please ensure your phone is switched off.
+Oh, and "please ensure your phone is switched off".
 What?
 Seriously?
 You expect me to sit in a darkened room, listening to someone spew theoretical bullshit whilst the world is changing in real time, right outside?
 No way!
 Things have got to change!
 In particular, I can’t believe it when delegates are asked to turn their phones off.
 Surely any keynote speaker worth their ego would be offended if people weren’t spreading their wisdom to as wide an audience as possible, yet many still miss the point!

 Well, if any of the above resonates with you and if you've experienced an experience like the experience I've described above (or, even worse, know that you're going to experience such an experience in the near future) then you need to do something about it!
 For a start, don't even go.
 Secondly, make sure you don't subject anyone else to it with anything you're planning.
 It's lazy, it's counter-productive and, above all, it's wholly unnecessary!

 There are ways to ensure that your conference, AGM, seminar, summit or whatever you want to call it, actually works!
 And that means your delegates actually gain more by attending than they're missing back at the ranch!
 If you can make it fun, vibrant, engaging, informative, dynamic, innovative, immersive, stimulating, relevant, and consistently attention-grabbing - basically unmissable - then you've cracked it.
 It's so rare yet it's so simple.
-And I can prove it through Crowdfunding!

 So, with all that in mind, here are our top ten ways to make your conference or convention decidedly un-conventional:

 1. Choose the right venue.
 Sounds obvious but you'd be surprised how often people screw this up, particularly if they're trying to be clever.
-My general advice would be to choose somewhere interesting, slightly off piste (in terms of style) and somewhere inspiring whilst being logistically conducive to what you're trying to achieve.
+My general advice would be to choose somewhere interesting, slightly off-piste (in terms of style) and somewhere inspiring whilst being logistically conducive to what you're trying to achieve.
 If your location is remote, that's cool, as long as you've thought about transport logistics - you need to make it easy to get there, even if it isn't!
 Some venues are geared up for AV, others aren't, so a unique venue may require a higher production spend...

-2. Serve nutri-bullet style energy boosting smoothies throughout the event – especially on arrival.
+2. Serve Nutri-bullet style energy boosting smoothies throughout the event – especially on arrival.
 It puts everyone in the right frame of mind - mentally and physically, even psychologically!
 Everyone feels great about themselves following a quick blast of spinach laced rocket fuel (or 'Dinosaur juice' as my mum calls it for some reason?!)
 It also sends a subliminal message - we're forward thinking, we care and, somehow, we're cool too!
 And it really does work!
-Brain food may be a bit of a cliche but how good do you feel after a freshly smashed juice?
-You know how you get more done in he mornings?
+Brain food may be a bit of a cliche but how well do you feel after a freshly smashed juice?
+You know how you get more done in the mornings?
 Well a nutri-blast prolongs that (and it tastes even better than coffee!)

 3. Create an engaging social media campaign and encourage delegates to be involved and instrumental to proceedings.
 It all starts with a hashtag on twitter, facebook and/or Instagram and you can take it from there to just about anywhere!
 There are professional organisations such as ThinkWall or Social Fuel who can help you with this too.
 Even if you don't really know where to start, get some help from a specialist agency and you'll see a (virtual) world of opportunity open up in front of you!
 Never underestimate the power of a successful and engaged social media campaign.
 It's something to spend money on and is just as important as your venue.
 Seriously.